mne-tools/mne-bids/paper/paper.md

 modalities such as MEG [@Niso2018], EEG [@Pernet2019], and iEEG [@Holdgraf2019].

-BIDS prescribes how complex experimental data should be structured and which metadata should be present next to the raw data.
+BIDS prescribes how complex experimental data should be structured and which metadata should be present besides the raw data.
 This set of guidelines provides the following benefits:

 1. **Sharing data within a lab and between labs:** The BIDS specification